jcampbell2548/ClimateTool/README.md

 # ClimateTool
-A tool for comparing simulated modern and future (2100) climates.
+A Jupyter Notebook tool for comparing simulated modern and future (2100) climates using the CDS API.